 Purpose of the premium

-The government has provided this additional funding for academic years 2013/14, 2014/15 and 2015/16 to improve provision for physical education (PE) and sport in primary schools.
+The government has provided this additional funding to improve provision for physical education (PE) and sport in primary schools.
 This funding has been ring-fenced to be spent on provision of PE and sport in schools, to improve the quality and breadth of PE and sport provision and pupils’ lifestyles and physical wellbeing in order to:

 - increase the participation and success in competitive school sports